Sarasa B.A.

 Sarasa B.A. is a 1965 Indian Tamil-language film directed by D. Yoganand and written by Valampuri Somanathan.
 The film stars P. Bhanumathi and K. Balaji, with M. R. Radha, Nagesh and M. R. R. Vasu in supporting roles.
 It was released on 9 July 1965.

+Plot

+The film centres on a woman's life and relationships, reflecting social themes typical of Tamil cinema of the 1960s.